 - Just because you set boundaries, it doesn’t mean they’ll be respected.
 Accept that ultimately you have no control over how the other person behaves.

 - Your physical and emotional safety is your responsibility.
 Continuously trying to force someone to behave, think, or feel the way you want them to is demeaning to both of you.
 If you are not being treated the way you want and the other person isn’t willing or able to change, decide if this relationship is worth it.
-If it is, or it’s a relationship you cannot avoid, you may need additional strategies to cope.
+If it is, or it’s a relationship you cannot avoid, you may benefit from counselling, together or alone.

 - If there is any risk of physical abuse, seek help from an agency that deals with abuse and put a safety plan in place.